paradoxical-dev/neollama/README.md

 **Buffer agent:**

-The buffer agent is responsible for deciding if the user's query will require a web search (if manual is set to false) and generating the proper queries for the search.
+Responsible for deciding if the user's query will require a web search (if manual is set to false) and generating the proper queries for the search.

 Additionally, the results from the ddgr command, which uses the generated queries, will be fed to this model and will return the decided best URL based on the user input.

 **Reviewing agent:**

-The reviewing agent will be used with two main goals:
+Used with two main goals:
   - To compile the scraped website content into relevant facts related to the user's input
   - Decide if the compiled content is adequate to answer.

 **Integration agent:**

-The integration agent is used to generate the output for the user, using the compiled information.
+Generates the output for the user, using the compiled information.

 It's response will be treated the same as the standard model call and will be appended to the current sessions chat history.

-Using these helper agents, we're able to enter a feedback loop of choosing a URL from a query, scraping it's content, deciding if the content is enough to answer the user's query, and either repeating the process with the next set of queries or generating the final output to be presented to the user.

 ### Customization
 Each helper agent is completely customizeable; from the model used to the options applied to them.